sendgrid/docs/source/User_Guide/Marketing_Campaigns/Managing_Contacts/build_contact_list.md

 * Ensuring your invitation is relevant and valued by the recipient.
 * Allowing inviters add a personal text-only message to their invitation.
 (No URLs, as they may be used to exploit or infect the invitee.)
-* Including a visible, functioning opt-out link—it’s better for the recipient to remove themselves from future mailings than to report your message as spam.
+* Including a visible, functioning opt-out link to allow the recipient to remove themselves from future mailings instead of reporting your message as spam.
 * Being aware of offering invitation incentives to your subscribers.
 Incentives may encourage them to invite people who aren’t likely to want your service, and this could backfire.
 * Monitoring your spam complaints.
 Some inviters will trigger spam complaints by sending invitations to people who don’t want them.
 If your system correlates spam complaints with the troublesome inviter, you can limit their invitation quota to minimize the adverse effect on your email sending reputation.
 * Pre-screening the email addresses you collect before you send the invitation.
 Ensure addresses are syntactically correct, and that the domain part of the address has a DNS MX record (which indicates that the domain accepts mail).